 I was also very turned off by the fact that Hello Fresh customer service was constantly calling me after I cancelled the service to find out what happened and persuade me to resubscribe.

-So those are my thoughts on Blue Apron, Plated, Sun Basket and Hello Fresh.
+So those are my thoughts on Blue Apron, Plated, Sun Basket, Home Chef, Marley’s Spoon, and Hello Fresh.
 I really want to try One Potato by Weelicious because I like their emphasis on family-friendly meals.
 But sadly, they don’t service Indiana … yet!

 It’s a nice treat to be able to use a meal subscription service once or twice a month.
+And I like that you can control the ingredients and count calories if you do that.
 If you’re at all curious, I encourage you to sign up for the free offering and see which ones you like.

 Have you used any of these meal subscription services?
 Which is your favorite (or least favorite)?
 Is there another one I need to try?